A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Methods

+This section outlines the methodology used to create the AHEAD-DS dataset and the OpenYAMNet model.
+The procedures for data curation, preprocessing, and labelling for AHEAD-DS are detailed, followed by a description of the OpenYAMNet model architecture, training, and deployment on edge devices.

-\section{Another HEaring AiD scenes Data Set (AHEAD-DS)}
+\subsection{Another HEaring AiD scenes Data Set (AHEAD-DS)}

-We leverage several open source datasets to create a dataset which we called AHEAD-DS.
+AHEAD-DS repackages and refines the open source datasets HEAR-DS and CHiME 6 Dev \cite{watanabe2020chime}.
 A summary of the dataset is shown in Table \ref{tab:aheadds}.
-A summary of the sources of the dataset is shown in Table \ref{tab:source}.
 There are a total of 9968 recordings, 10s per recording, across 14 different labels.
 Each instance is single-channel, 16-bit integers and sampled at 16 kHz.

-Despite the limitations outlined earlier, AHEAD-DS is based on HEAR-DS and CHiME 6 Dev \cite{watanabe2020chime}.
-HEAR-DS provides a solid foundation for the following reasons:

-\begin{itemize} \item The recordings of environment sounds have been open sourced with a permissive licence. \item According to the authors of HEAR-DS, the 14 labels have been chosen from audiologically relevant environments for hearing devices by audiologists and Audifon, a manufacturer of hearing aids. \end{itemize}

-AHEAD-DS follows the design of HEAR-DS, it employs an identical set of 14 labels.
+AHEAD-DS follows the design of HEAR-DS and employs an identical set of 14 labels.
 This set comprises six environmental sound categories and an additional six categories representing speech instances within these respective environments.
-Hearing devices likely require different signal processing strategies to optimise speech intelligibility in each acoustic setting \cite{cauchi2018hardware}.
-Therefore, the detection of speech embedded within specific environments represents a step towards creating an improved hearing experience for a hearing devices user.

-The main issue with HEAR-DS is that the dataset is not in a fixed, ready-to-use state.
-This is because the published data is unmixed, and some pseudo-random procedures were used during the production of the HEAR-DS dataset.
-Since the code has not been published, these procedures cannot be fully reproduced.
-This causes the following problems.

-\begin{itemize} \item It is not possible to determine the split for training and testing. \item It is not possible to produce results which can be compared directly against the ones in the HEAR-DS paper. \end{itemize}

-The advantage of AHEAD-DS is that the dataset is in a ready-to-use state.
-The code for the mixing procedure is published and all mixing parameters are documented and reproducible.
-This is important because it removes a variable when comparing ML models.
-The speech and environment sounds have been released in both mixed and unmixed forms, eliminating any ambiguity regarding the subsets used to derive our new dataset.